Visit Volterra – One of the Authentic Villages in Tuscany

 San Gimignano’s ancient skyline

-Already the Etruscans used the rich existence of the mineral resource alabaster to produce sarcophagi.
+Already, the Etruscans used the existence of the rich mineral resource alabaster to produce sarcophagi.
 Alabaster was also nearly exclusively used for cinerary urns.
-However, later it became a tradition to use the large natural deposits of alabaster to produce unique artisan craft.
+However, later, it became a tradition to use the large natural deposits of alabaster to produce unique artisan crafts.

-There is today an alabaster museum, the Ecomuseum of Alabastro, in Volterra.
-Alabaster products are being sold in the small shops deep inside Volterra’s heavy stone buildings, together with cutting boards and cutlery of olive wood, local food specialities, Tuscan wine and precious truffles.
+Today, there is an alabaster museum, the Ecomuseum of Alabastro, in Volterra.
+Alabaster products are sold in the small shops deep inside Volterra’s heavy stone buildings, together with cutting boards and cutlery of olive wood, local food specialities, Tuscan wine and precious truffles.
 The offer reflects that many artisan workshops and studios with classical alabaster works are still active in Volterra today.
 If you want to see the process, you may even get a chance to visit one of them.

 One of the most outstanding Etruscan museums in Italy is the Etruscan Guarnacci Museum.
 It was founded already in 1761.
-The museum contains the largest private collection of Etruscan artifacts in the entire Italy and it holds an impressive collection of reconstructed tombs and typical Volterra urns and sarcophagi.
-A large number of cremation tombs have been found in the necropolis.
-Almost exclusive to this region, the ashes were placed in a funerary urn, inside a sarcophagus.
-The museum displays a large number of such decorated funerary urns, carved alabaster sarcophagi and tombs.
-It is definitely a must-see when you visit Volterra.
+The museum contains the largest private collection of Etruscan artefacts in Italy and holds an impressive collection of reconstructed tombs and typical Volterra urns and sarcophagi.
+A large number of cremation tombs have been excavated in the necropolis.
+Almost exclusive to this region, the ashes were placed in a funerary urn inside a sarcophagus.
+The museum displays a considerable number of such decorated funerary urns, carved alabaster sarcophagi and tombs.
+It is a must-see when you visit Volterra.

-On the first floor of the museum you will also find a rare collection of Roman mosaics from buildings of Imperial Rome in Volterra and from Segalari.
+On the museum’s first floor is a rare collection of Roman mosaics from buildings of Imperial Rome (in Volterra and from Segalari).
 Moreover, there is an impressive collection of coins with the finest examples of Etruscan coins in gold, silver and bronze, as well as over three thousand Greek, Roman Republican and Imperial coins and bronze figures.
 Many of the items have been excavated locally within the city walls.

-When walking around the streets of Volterra, you will notice a very authentic ambiance.
-Small local restaurants and cafés with a unique character are astonishingly hidden inside massive cream and yellow stone houses with a twist of medieval setting.
+When walking around the streets of Volterra, you will notice a very authentic ambience.
+Unique local restaurants and cafés are astonishingly hidden inside massive cream and yellow stone houses with a twist of the medieval setting.

 The place is not at all touristy like Florence or Pisa.
 The vibe is local and pleasantly unsophisticated, and you easily lose the sense of time.
 It is not exaggerated to say that you are likely to feel the breath of history as you walk through the cool twilight streets at the end of the day.